-Classes often begin with a guided meditation practice that helps students connect with their breath and tune in to what's going on in their mind and body.
-Students are then led through a series of physical poses, or asanas, like the Forward Folds or Tree Pose pictured above.
-Classes end with a relaxation pose.
+Classes often begin with a breathing practice that helps students connect with their breath and tune in to what's going on in their mind and body.
+Students are then led through a series of physical poses, or asanas, similar to the postures seen in the pictures on this page.
+Classes end with a short rest.

 To be prepared for your first yoga class:

 - Wear comfortable clothing that allows for a full range of motion and be prepared to be barefoot.